Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02g_FollowOnBookings.md

 Validity end date.

 - *Contra account*
-Contra account number where the follow-on posting is to be registered.
+Contra account number where the follow-on posting is to be made.

 - *Account*
-Account number where the follow-on posting is to be registered.
+Account number where the follow-on posting is to be made.

 - *Factor*
 Factor applied to the initial posting amount.